tbensky/selenium-peoplesoft/README.md

 click_on_by_xpath('//*[@id="tabLink_u21l1s5"]')
 ```

 To make that first click into the portal.
-The next click in our portal is a launch into PS, having this xpath `/html/body/div/div/div[3]/div/div/div[5]/div[2]/div/div[2]/div/div[3]/div/div[1]/h2[1]/a')` so we do this:
+The next click in our portal is a launch into PS, having this xpath `/html/body/div/div/div[3]/div/div/div[5]/div[2]/div/div[2]/div/div[3]/div/div[1]/h2[1]/a'` so we do this:

 ```python
 click_on_by_xpath('/html/body/div/div/div[3]/div/div/div[5]/div[2]/div/div[2]/div/div[3]/div/div[1]/h2[1]/a')
 ```

 This second click essentially brings us to the main PS starting point, as it is connected to the university portal.
 You can kind of see what xpaths are: a lineage of stops to an element in a page.
-In this case, look in the html, then to the body, then into some divs, etc.
+In this case, look in the html, then to the body, then into some divs, etc. There are many tutorials and videos on xpaths.
+I found [these](https://www.youtube.com/user/naveenanimation20) to be helpful.

+# Getting the CSV into PS